On the k-Means/Median Cost Function: Introduction

 \end{definition}

-A lot of work \cite{BadoiuHI02, Har-PeledM04, PeledKushal05, Chen06, FeldmanMS07, ls10, fl11, fs12, fss13} has been done in constructing coresets of small size.\footnote{The size of a coreset is the size of the set $S$ in the definition.} Some of the initial works of Har-Peled and Mazumdar~\cite{Har-PeledM04} and Har-Peled and Kushal~\cite{PeledKushal05} had coreset constructions by {\em quantization} of the space and finding points that may ``represent" more than one point of the given dataset.
-In some sense, these coreset constructions are more geometric in nature than the more advanced constructions that were developed later (see for example \cite{fss13}).
-It would be a good idea to abstract out some of the core ideas of these geometric coreset constructions in the form of the next definition.
-We call such a coreset a {\em Geometric Coreset}.
+A lot of work \cite{BadoiuHI02, Har-PeledM04, PeledKushal05, ls10, fl11, fss13} has been done in constructing coresets of small size.\footnote{The size of a coreset is the size of the set $S$ in the definition.} \cite{Har-PeledM04} and \cite{PeledKushal05} had coreset constructions by {\em quantization} of the space and finding points that may ``represent'' more than one point of the given dataset.
+In some sense, these coreset constructions are more geometric in nature than the more advanced constructions (see \cite{fss13}) and hence, these coresets are also known as ``movement-based'' coresets in \cite{mcc20}.
+We define the notion of a movement-based coreset as follows.